Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse

-In the meantime, motile particle suspensions were also analysed in a similar way. \cite{Pedley1988} first demonstrated how gyrotaxis of bottom-heavy motile particles could destabilise a uniform suspension into bioconvective patterns.
+In the meantime, monodisperse motile particle suspensions were also analysed in a similar way. \cite{Pedley1988} first demonstrated how gyrotaxis of bottom-heavy motile particles could destabilise a uniform suspension into bioconvective patterns.
 Gyrotaxis describes the tendency for bottom-heavy motile particles to swim sideways under shear due to the competing torque from the local vorticity and gravity.
 Although not recognised at the time, the mechanism of the gyrotactic instability is physically the same as the aforementioned instability and results in a similar plume structure.
-Like \cite{Dahlkild2011}, \cite{Pedley1988} included the effect of finite unsteadiness in the flow.
+Like \cite{Dahlkild2011}, \cite{Pedley1988} included the effect of finite unsteadiness due to fluid inertia.
 However, the finite wavelength corresponding to the most unstable mode remained larger than the experimental observation.
 Instead, \cite{Pedley1988} highlighted that the steady bioconvective patterns have a wavelength smaller than the initial disturbance.
 This phenomenon was also observed in the experiments of sinking rods \citep{Metzger2005,Metzger2007a}.

 Despite the apparent similarity, gyrotactic plumes and streamers in settling spheroids/rods were historically treated as two separate topics.
 This work will report an interesting analogy between two phenomena by comparing them under the same framework, treating the buoyant and orientable particles as a continuum phase under the dilute assumption.
 We will show that the gyrotactic plumes and streamers are not only physically similar but mathematically equivalent, driven by the same nonlinear particle-flow coupling that is analogous to another well-studied phenomenon known as chemotactic collapse.
-This comparative study shall provide a unifying framework to compare the three phenomena, enabling an exchange of knowledge between the topics and bringing new lights to open questions on the wavelength selection of streamer structures.
+This comparative study will provide a unifying framework to compare the three phenomena, enabling an exchange of knowledge between the topics and bringing new lights to open questions on the wavelength selection of streamer structures.